 Just like you need to remove debris from collecting in your cooling fins so the engine doesn’t overheat and experience a loss of power, the same is true of cleaning around the engine shroud and air intake areas.

-Blocked Air Passageways on a Cub Cadet Mower
+Blocked Air Passageways

 The engine needs to be kept cool to prevent overheating and losing power.
 Make sure your engine has good air circulation by removing any grass clippings, dirt, and debris that may be collecting around your engine.